CW-Codewalnut/store-sap-backend/readme.md

 # Store SAP API
 Store SAP manages multiple stores, integrates with SAP for real-time data exchange, and uses Node.js with Express and MSSQL for the backend, offering the flexibility to use other SQL databases via Sequelize ORM.
+[Know more](https://docs.google.com/document/d/1ULlRpf-jDfHKAeWKCAUe1FJY_7_CHd-mLi5Ct5wLt1o)

 ## System requirement:
 1. NodeJs >= 16